bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-04-05-newsletter.md

     public key and to use the corresponding private key to generate a signature for any breach-detection data it accepted.
 Alice could then publish the data and the signature after an unresolved breach to prove the watchtower failed its responsibility.
-However, Delgato noted that practical accountability isn't that simple:
+However, Delgado noted that practical accountability isn't that simple:

     - *Data storage requirements:* the above mechanism would require